kaste/SublimeFileBrowser/README.md

 statuses.  `item.colorblind.dired` is used in "colorblind"-mode.

 Marked (`[m]ark/[u]nmark`) files are highlighted using `dired.marked`.
+Files queued in the internal clipboard are highlighted as well:
+- Copied items use the `dired.copied` scope.
+- Cut items use the `dired.cut` scope.

+You can customize these colors in your active color scheme by adding rules for the scopes above (e.g., set a soft rosa background for `dired.copied`, and a slightly dimmer foreground for `dired.cut`).

 Customize your color scheme as usual for Sublime Text.